What Causes COVID-19 Fear? General Drivers of Fear During a Health Crisis: Introduction

 \section{Introduction}

-The COVID-19 pandemic represented a global health crisis of unprecedented scale and complexity.
-At the same time, it generated an \textit{infodemic}---a rapid and overwhelming surge of information from a wide range of sources~\cite{solomon2020infodemic}.
-As individuals sought clarity and guidance, they turned to news media, social platforms, government announcements, and public health organizations.
-The credibility, consistency, and framing of these sources played a critical role in shaping public understanding of the threat.
-Additionally, they influenced emotional responses across populations~\cite{jones2021understanding,lu2021source}.
+The COVID-19 pandemic represented a global health crisis, while simultaneously it generated an \textit{infodemic}: a rapid surge of information from heterogeneous sources~\cite{cinelli2020covid}.
+Individuals relied on news media, social platforms, government announcements, and public health organizations for guidance.
+The credibility, consistency, and framing of these sources shaped both public understanding of the threat and emotional responses across populations~\cite{jones2021understanding,lu2021source}.

-In this context, fear emerged as one of the most prominent psychological responses to the pandemic~\cite{coelho2020nature}.
-This emotion was not driven solely by the objective health threat, but also by the volume, tone, and perceived trustworthiness of the information consumed.
-The impact of these information sources on fear varied across different demographics.
-Differences in age, education, gender, and socioeconomic status significantly shaped how individuals selected, interpreted, and trusted various sources~\cite{nino2021race}.
-These disparities highlight the necessity of accounting for both the nature of the information disseminated and the characteristics of the recipients when evaluating the psychological impact of information exposure.
+In this context, fear emerged as one of the main psychological responses to the pandemic~\cite{coelho2020nature}.
+This emotion was driven not only by the objective health threat, but also by the volume, tone, and perceived trustworthiness of consumed information.
+The impact of information sources varied across demographic groups: age, education, gender, and socioeconomic status shaped how individuals selected, interpreted, and trusted information~\cite{nino2021race}.
+These disparities highlight the need to account for both information characteristics and recipient profiles when evaluating the psychological effects of information exposure.\\ \textbf{Contributions.} This work provides three main contributions.
+First, we introduce a causal inference framework combining epidemiological indicators, demographic information, and information-source exposure to study fear dynamics during the COVID-19 pandemic.
+Second, we investigate how these demographic, epidemiological, and informational factors contribute to fear, emphasizing the need to distinguish causal effects from statistical associations.
+Third, by fitting a Probabilistic Causal Model (PCM) and using variance decomposition of arrow strengths and Average Treatment Effect (ATE) estimation, we quantify the role of information sources in shaping fear, showing how communication channels can amplify or mitigate emotional responses during public health crises.

-Furthermore, information played a dual role during the crisis: it served both as a practical resource for guiding health-related decisions and as a symbolic indicator of political identity and civic orientation.
-The choice to trust or dismiss specific sources frequently mirrored broader ideological affiliations, shaping not only individual behaviors but also the level of collective trust in public institutions.
-Against this backdrop, the risks posed by misinformation---particularly when it stemmed from institutional or otherwise authoritative sources---became especially salient.
-Perceptions of inconsistency, politicization, or unreliability in official communications had the potential to undermine not only adherence to public health guidance but also confidence in democratic institutions.
-Understanding how various demographic groups navigated this complex informational environment is, therefore, critical for designing communication strategies that bolster both public health outcomes and civic trust in future crises.